 One of the key factors in maintaining the high quality academic, research, and residence life functions is investment and renewal of the University's capital assets.
 The University continues to sustain and upgrade current facilities as well as pursue funding opportunities for renewal and replacement and purchase of additional equipment and facilities.
-The University continues to maintain and upgrade current structures across campus and have completed \$0.3 million of building and infrastructure improvement projects during fiscal year 2021.
+The University continues to maintain and upgrade current structures across campus and have completed \$2.5 million of building and infrastructure improvement projects during fiscal year 2022.

-The University's total long-term debt decreased to \$89.2 million in 2021 from \$93.4 million in 2020.
-This decrease of \$4.2 million is attributed to paying principal debt service payment and restructuring debt with the state Treasury.
-The University's Board of Visitors approved "Debt Management Policy Number 11".
-This policy established that annual debt service as a percentage of total operating expenses shall not exceed seven percent.
-The University's 2021 ratio was 3.17 percent compared to 5.20 percent in 2020.
+The University's total long-term debt decreased to \$88.1 million in 2022 from \$89.2 million in 2021.
+The University also implemented GASB 87, Leases, and recorded an intangible right to use liability of \$406,078 at June 30, 2022.
+The University's Debt Management Policy requires annual debt service as a percentage of total operating expenses to remain below seven percent.
+The University's 2022 ratio was 1.52 percent compared to 3.17 percent in 2021.
 This ratio is intended to maintain the University's long-term operating flexibility to finance existing requirements and new initiatives.
-The board also established within the Debt Management Policy the debt service coverage ratio of greater than 2 times revenues.
+The Debt Management Policy also requires the debt service coverage ratio to be at least twice as large as the annual debt service.
 The ratio is intended to ensure operating revenues are sufficient to meet debt service requirements and that debt service does not consume too large a portion of income.
-The University's 2021 debt service coverage ratio was 6.28 compared to 2.32 in 2020.
+The University's 2022 debt service coverage ratio was 9.37 compared to 6.28 in 2021.

-Overall, unpaid construction and other related contractual commitments on capital projects decreased from \$12.8 million in 2020 to \$2.9 million in 2021.
-Construction in progress totaled \$3.1 million as of June 30, 2021.
+Overall, unpaid construction and other related contractual commitments on capital projects increased from \$2.9 million in 2021 to \$7.8 million in 2022.
+Construction in progress totaled \$8.6 million as of June 30, 2022.
 Further information relating to capital assets, construction, and capital debt is included in the Notes to the Financial Statement in notes 4, 7 and 10.